Support to social protection for economic development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Economic Affairs Division (EAD), Ministry of Finance, Revenue, Economics Affairs, Statistics and Privatization
+Lead executing agencies: Economic Affairs Division (EAD), Ministry of Finance, Revenue and Economic Affairs, Government of Pakistan

 Overall term: 2016 to 2020

 The majority of people in Pakistan still must make a living without protection against life-cycle risks such as illness, inability to work, poverty in old age and property loss.
 Seventy per cent of economic shocks experienced by poor households relate to expenses for health services.
 These place a dual burden on many households, reducing employability and productivity on the one hand, and disposable income on the other.
 Out-of-pocket expenses, which represent 56.3 per cent of total health expenditures in Pakistan, are among the highest in the region.
 Without coverage through a social protection system, workers in the informal sector in particular face a higher risk of falling into poverty if they incur unforeseen expenses or suffer a sudden loss of income.
 Most wage earners work under precarious conditions with little or no employment security, low wages and a lack of employee participation and social protection.
 Thirty per cent of the working population are classified as ‘working poor’.
 The Government of Pakistan is introducing social protection systems based on state transfer payments with the aim of preserving the livelihood of population groups affected or threatened by poverty.
 It is also promoting contribution-based payments to facilitate social protection of further life risks and new programmes to create opportunities for productive participation in development.

 The Government of Pakistan is improving access to needs-based social protection services, especially for people living in poverty and those at risk of falling into poverty.